 - Injection.
 This treatment involves injecting the cyst with a medicine that reduces swelling and inflammation.

 - Incision and drainage.
-In this procedure, your doctor makes a small cut in the cyst and expresses the contents.
-Although incision and drainage is relatively quick and easy, cysts often recur after this treatment.
+With this method, your doctor makes a small cut in the cyst and gently squeezes out the contents.
+This is a fairly quick and easy method, but cysts often recur after this treatment.

 Minor surgery.
 Your doctor can remove the entire cyst.
 You may need to return to the doctor's office to have stitches removed.
 Minor surgery is safe and effective and usually prevents cysts from recurring.

 If your cyst is inflamed, your doctor may delay the surgery.

 - Lasers.
 This method involves using a carbon dioxide laser to vaporize the cyst.
 It results in minimal scarring.

 - Goldstein BG, et al. Overview of benign lesions of the skin. http://www.uptodate.com/home.
 Accessed Jan.
 20, 2014.